Registration & Breakfast

 Tales from the Front: Lessons on How to Lead

-This discussion will showcase some of the most powerful women leaders in top organizations across the country.
-Our presenters will share personal thoughts on the numerous challenges encountered while advancing their careers, including the myriad leadership lessons learned at various stops along the way.
+This discussion will showcase some of the most powerful leaders from across the country’s top organizations.
+Our presenters will share personal thoughts on the challenges they’ve encountered while advancing their careers.
+They will also offer insights on the ways they continue to encourage the advancement of women working for them and the many leadership lessons learned in the roles they’ve held.

 Caroline Tsai, Deputy General Counsel & Chief Regulatory Officer, BMO Financial Group